OracleSiebel/ConfiguringSiebel/ExampleCode/DISA/README.md

         ```js
         var handler = getSampleHandler();

-        // This JSON message is what corresponding operator at DISA side should expect
+        // This JSON message and structure should be expected by your DISA-side logic
         var msgJSON = {
             firstName: "First",
             lastName: "Last"